ParisNeo/lollms-webui/docs/tutorials/noobs_tutorial.md

-# GPT4ALL WebUI Tutorial
+# LOLLMS WebUI Tutorial

 ## Introduction
-Welcome to the GPT4ALL WebUI tutorial!
+Welcome to the LOLLMS WebUI tutorial!
 In this tutorial, we will walk you through the steps to effectively use this powerful tool.
-GPT4ALL WebUI is designed to provide access to a variety of language models (LLMs) and offers a range of functionalities to enhance your tasks.
+LOLLMS WebUI is designed to provide access to a variety of language models (LLMs) and offers a range of functionalities to enhance your tasks.

 ## Installation
 1. Ensure that you have Python 3.10 or a higher version, as well as Git, installed on your system.
 Confirm that the Python installation is in your system's path and can be accessed via the terminal.
 You can check your Python version by typing `python --version` in the terminal.
 If the version is lower than 3.10 or you encounter an error, please install a newer version.